Keep up to date with our coronavirus response.

 You must book a test in advance.

-Students should take two lateral flow tests 3 days apart, as soon as possible after arriving back at university.
+Students should take two lateral flow tests three days apart, as soon as possible after arriving back at university and then each week ongoing.
 You don't have to self-isolate between tests and the process is simple and straightforward.

-- You must book a test via the booking system before you arrive at the test site
+- Book a test via the booking system before you arrive at the test site

 - Attend the Sports Centre at the time allocated to you